-Patella/trochlear prostheses replace the joint surfaces of the knee cap, both on the underside of the knee cap and on the top of the femur in the groove where the knee cap runs.
+Patella/trochlear prostheses replace the joint surfaces of the kneecap, both on the underside of the kneecap and on the top of the femur in the groove where the kneecap runs.
 This area of the femur is referred to as the trochlear.
-This is the second most used partial knee replacement and accounts for 6.3% of all partial knees.
+This is the second most used partial knee replacement and accounts for 6.4% of all partial knees.
 There are a range of different patella/trochlear prostheses available for use.
 Patella/trochlear replacement is used in relatively small numbers and generally in very special circumstances.
-Overall, almost half of the procedures have been revised at 15 years.
+Overall, almost half of these procedures have been revised at 16 years.
 Age is a risk factor for revision.
-The rate of revision in patients younger than 65 years of age is significantly higher than patients 65 aged years or older.
+The rate of revision in patients younger than 65 years of age is significantly higher than patients aged 65 years or older.
 Men have a slightly higher rate of revision compared to women.
 There is variation in the outcome depending on the type of patella/trochlear prosthesis used.

 Primary unicompartmental knee replacement has a higher rate of revision than primary total knee replacement.
 Age is a major factor affecting the outcome of unicompartmental knee replacement.

-The younger the patient, the more likely it is, that the procedure will be revised early.
-At 17 years following a unicompartmental knee replacement, 25.7% have been revised.
-Almost 39.4% of patients less than 55 years of age at the time of their surgery have been revised within 17 years.
+The younger the patient, the more likely it is that the procedure will be revised early.
+At 18 years following a unicompartmental knee replacement, 27.3% have been revised.
+Almost 40.6% of patients less than 55 years of age at the time of their surgery have been revised within 18 years.

 Unicompartmental knee replacement may be undertaken on the medial (inner), or lateral (outer) side of the knee.
-Medial unicompartmental knee replacement is much more common and accounts for 94.7% of all unicompartmental knee replacements.
+Medial unicompartmental knee replacement is much more common and accounts for 90.0% of all unicompartmental knee replacements.
 There is no difference in the revision rate when medial and lateral unicompartmental knee replacements are compared.
 The revision rate of unicompartmental knee replacement varies depending on the type of prosthesis used.